 Who Uses Pinterest?

 According to DMR’s Pinterest Statistics and Facts, Pinterest now has over 150 million active users.
-Women make up 85% of these users, which works well for brands as women make the majority of purchasing decision in the home.
+Women make up 85% of these users, which works well for brands as women make the majority of purchasing decisions in the home.
 It does skew towards younger age groups, with 67% of Pinterest users being Millennials.

 Surprisingly, 55% of US online shoppers pick Pinterest as their favorite social media platform, which gives brands a huge opportunity.